skippyr/river-dreams/README.md

   + sourced Python environment.
   + latest git tag.
-  + the quantity of external storage devices connected to the machine including indicator to how many are actually mounted.
+  + the quantity of external storage devices connected to the machine including a numeric indicator to show how many are actually mounted.
   + exit status of last command if it throwed an error.
   + a decorator if you are root.
   + the vi mode, if you are using the [`zsh-vi-mode`](https://github.com/jeffreytse/zsh-vi-mode)